Episode 330

 done on your own.

-You guys think I did something, so I hate to say that.
-Well, what do you think we think you did?
+You guys think I did something, so I hate that.
+What do you think we think you did?

 I don't know.